Medical Editor: John P. Cunha, DO, FACOEP

 - mask-like appearance in your face;

-- swelling, feeling short of breath, rapid weight gain;
+- swelling, feeling short of breath, rapid weight gain; or

-Less serious side effects may include:
+Common side effects may include:

-- feeling restless, drowsy, tired, or dizzy;
+- feeling drowsy or tired;

-- headache, sleep problems (insomnia);
+- sleep problems (insomnia).

 Read the entire detailed patient monograph for Metozolv (Metoclopramide Hydrochloride Orally Disintegrating Tablets)